 It was an interview report of "The Vegetarian Butcher" who was fresh in everything.

 Actually, overseas, it is mainly sold at supermarkets and retail stores, and it is said that only Japan is currently developing in the form of a hamburger shop like the one I interviewed this time.
 I can't help but hope that more and more shops will open in addition to Ikebukuro.

 In addition, "The Vegetarian Butcher" will renew the evening menu from November 2nd (Monday).
-Based on the concept of "vegetable protein bar for fighting women," you can enjoy high-protein and low-sugar menus such as "plant-based brochette (kushiyaki)" that is more conscious of body building, in addition to the conventional hamburgers.
-So check out the dinner time too!
+Based on the concept of "vegetable protein bar for fighting women", in addition to the conventional hamburgers, you can enjoy a high-protein and low-sugar menu such as "plant-based brochette (skewers)" that is more conscious of body building.
+So check out dinner time too!

 "The Vegetarian Butcher"

 |Number of seats||24 seats|